Eastern Virginia Medical School: N.E.S.T. (Norfolk Emergency Shelter Team)

 A locally run system of winter shelters for the homeless, EVMS students and resident-physicians have long helped staff the shelters of this organization.
 The physicians-in-training often set up health screenings during this time, helping assess for diseases such as diabetes, hypertension within these homeless populations.
 Those screened are then oft referred to local free or reduced-fee clinics for treatment.

 Beyond Clinic Walls

 Beyond Clinic Walls (BCW) pairs interdisciplinary student teams with older adults facing complex medical and social challenges.
 Student teams make home visits every two weeks to their assigned client for the duration of the academic year.
 Student teams work collaboratively, with each team member contributing their discipline's unique insight, to help clients maintain their independence and quality of life.
 BCW provides the organizational structure, resources, and continuity of care to foster and support the development of rich and meaningful relationships between student volunteers and older adults.

 EVMS Lions Club

 The EVMS Lions Club is a nonprofit organization devoted to helping provide ophthalmology and optometry services in the Hampton Roads area.
 The very active chapter at EVMS provides vision screenings at health fairs frequently throughout the community.

 Global health initiatives

-In addition to being very involved in the local healthcare of Hampton Roads, EVMS has a longstanding commitment to global health education.
-The school offers many different opportunities for students to engage in community service abroad.